What does your resume need to stand out?

 3. Showcase your brand – Employers are eager to know what makes you unique, above and beyond the hundreds of other applicants applying.
 Your resume should call out what you are known for in your area of specialization.

 4. ROI is critical – Link your brand to your ROI.
-Hiring is expensive, and employers want to be convinced that bringing you on board is a good investment.
+Hiring is expensive, and employers want to be convinced that bringing you onboard is a good investment.
 Include accomplishments that show how you saved or helped the company make money.
 If you can’t come up with monetary examples, look for other ways to quantify such as process improvements, improved customer service, or timesaving methods.
+Nevertheless, do not embellish or exaggerate your achievements in order to improve your chances of landing that dream job.
+These days, most companies perform a background check on potential employees in order to verify that they do not have any criminal records and to ensure that their qualifications and achievements are credible.
+Therefore, if you get caught providing false information on your resume, it can not only affect your chances of getting the job but also severely hamper your reputation.

 6. Call out boxes – Encapsulate the essential information within a box border.
 These can be used to highlight your brand statement.
 They are useful in drawing the reader’s eye to key marketing messages.
 Be sure to use them sparingly!